 Search

-Medically reviewed by Jennifer Richman on February 22, 2024.
+Medically reviewed by Jennifer Richman on June 12, 2025.

 Although our surgeons don’t require anyone to be on hormone replacement therapy (HRT) for gender-focused body contouring or breast augmentation, being on estrogen for a year prior may have a positive effect on fat distribution and gluteal shape.
 In the text that follows, we go over the common differences in body forms produced by estrogen vs. testosterone-dominant puberties.
-Using these trends in development as reference points, we discuss how liposuction and fat-grafting can be used to help our patience experience gender euphoria.
+Using these trends in development as reference points, we discuss how liposuction and fat-grafting can be used to help our patients experience gender euphoria.

 In the following video, Dr. Facque (he/him) describes how body contouring procedures can be used to alter the shape of a patient’s body: